kukionfr/Micropattern_MEF_LMNA_Image/README.md

 Exact method of micropatterning is described in this paper:
 Hale, Christopher M., et al. "SMRT analysis of MTOC and nuclear positioning reveals the role of EB1 and LIC1 in single-cell polarization."
 Journal of cell science 124.24 (2011): 4267-4285.

+MEF cells with(++) and without(--) Lamin A knockout are stained with DAPI and Phallodin.
+Image filename with "c1" tag is phallodin channel, and "c2" tag is DAPI channel.